 - Is prone to wander from a safe environment

-MedicAlert offers free custom engraving on all our medical ID products.
-The engraving on an autism medical ID should include any critical medical information that can protect and save your life if you are in an accident or have a medical emergency, including:
+MedicAlert offers free custom engraving on all our autism bracelets and medical IDs for autism.
+The engraving on your autism ID should include the critical medical information that first responders need to know in an accident or emergency.

 - Autism or development disability